zhlsunshine/rust-panic-handling/README.md

  ###### Divide by zero ######

+This is the 0th to handle panic.
-Please input the numerator: 325
+Please input the numerator: 432
-Please input the denominator: 64
+Please input the denominator: 43
-No panic occur and the result is: 5
+No panic occur and the result is: 10
 ##########################################
+This is the 1th to handle panic.
-Please input the numerator: 75
+Please input the numerator: 5343
-Please input the denominator: 0 thread 'main' panicked at src/main.rs:29:13: attempt to divide by zero
+Please input the denominator: 0 thread 'main' panicked at src/main.rs:30:13: attempt to divide by zero
 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace Caught panic: attempt to divide by zero
 ##########################################
+This is the 2th to handle panic.
-Please input the numerator: 351
+Please input the numerator: 632
-Please input the denominator: 8
+Please input the denominator: 34
-No panic occur and the result is: 43
+No panic occur and the result is: 18
 ##########################################

  @@@@@@ Iteration @@@@@@

-Iterate Element: 5
+Iterate Element: 10
 No panic occur for this iteration
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 Iterate Element: 0
 No panic occur for this iteration
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
-Iterate Element: 43
+Iterate Element: 18
 No panic occur for this iteration
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
-thread 'main' panicked at src/main.rs:55:45: index out of bounds: the len is 3 but the index is 3 Caught panic of unknown type
+thread 'main' panicked at src/main.rs:56:45: index out of bounds: the len is 3 but the index is 3 Caught panic of unknown type
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@